 1564 Okay, no one's actually certain that April 23, 1564 was William Shakespeare's birthday, but that's the accepted date.
-Over the next 52 years, the Bard would pen such works as Romeo and Juliet, Hamlet, King Lear, A Midsummer Night's Dream, The Comedy of Errors, Othello, Macbeth, and Julius Caesar.
+Over the next 52 years, the Bard pens such works as Romeo and Juliet, Hamlet, King Lear, A Midsummer Night's Dream, The Comedy of Errors, Othello, Macbeth, and Julius Caesar.

 1935 A Kind Lady finds herself held hostage by the young man she's befriended.
 Edward Chodorov adapts Hugh Walpole's novel.
 Grace George and Henry Daniell star.
-There will be 82 performances at the Booth Theatre on Broadway.
+There are 82 performances at the Booth Theatre on Broadway.

 1952 Alec Guinness plays an ant scientist who lives in an anthill Under the Sycamore Tree.
 Diana Churchill is his ant queen.
 Peter Glenville directs Sam Spewack's comedy at the Aldwych Theatre in London.

-1964 James Baldwin's Blues For Mister Charlie, about a northern black murdered by a white southern shopkeeper, is staged at ANTA by Burgess Meredith.
+1964 James Baldwin's Blues For Mister Charlie, about a northern black man murdered by a white southern shopkeeper, is staged at ANTA by Burgess Meredith.
 Rip Torn and Al Freeman, Jr. are in the cast.
-It will run for 148 performances.
+It runs for 148 performances.

 1997 Iceberg!
 Maury Yeston and Peter Stone's new musical Titanic opens on Broadway at the Lunt-Fontanne Theatre.
-The show, about the infamous night in April 1912 aboard the supposedly unsinkable liner, sails on to win the Tony Award for Best Musical and stays afloat for 804 performances before closing Mar 28, 1999.
+The show, about the infamous night in April 1912 aboard the supposedly unsinkable liner, sails on to win the Tony Award for Best Musical and stays afloat for 804 performances.

-1998 Martin McDonagh's hit Off-Broadway drama, The Beauty Queen of Leenane, about an elderly woman who tries to spoil her homely 40-year-old daughter's first (and possibly last) chance for romance opens at Broadway's Walter Kerr Theatre.
-The production will earn Garry Hynes the first Tony Award ever given to a woman for Best Director.
-(Moments later, Julie Taymor will take home the second female directorial Tony Award for Best Director of a Musical for The Lion King.)
+1998 Martin McDonagh's hit Off-Broadway drama, The Beauty Queen of Leenane, about an elderly woman who tries to spoil her homely 40-year-old daughter's first (and possibly last) chance for romance, opens at Broadway's Walter Kerr Theatre.
+The production earns Garry Hynes the first Tony Award ever given to a woman for Best Director.
+(Moments later, Julie Taymor takes home the second female directorial Tony Award for Best Director of a Musical for The Lion King.)

-2009 A middle class English weekend gets complicated—in triplicate—by a randy Brit named Norman in the new Broadway production of Alan Ayckbourn's The Norman Conquests, which opens at Circle in the Square.
+2009 A middle class English weekend gets complicated—in triplicate—by a randy Brit named Norman in the new Broadway production of Alan Ayckbourn's The Norman Conquests at Circle in the Square.
 Matthew Warchus directs the trio of comedies playing in repertory, in a production previously seen at London's Old Vic in 2008.
 The production wins the Tony Award for Best Revival of a Play.

 2013 Horton Foote's The Trip to Bountiful returns to the theatre where it premiered 60 years earlier, as a revival of the drama opens on Broadway at the Stephen Sondheim Theatre (formerly known as Henry Miller's Theatre).
-Directed by Michael Wilson, the production stars Cicely Tyson, Cuba Gooding Jr. and Vanessa Williams.
-Tyson will win a Tony Award for her performance.
+Directed by Michael Wilson, the production stars Cicely Tyson, Cuba Gooding Jr., and Vanessa Williams.
+Tyson wins a Tony Award for her performance.